MatthiasRLalisse/HMemNetworks/README.md

 # HMemNetworks

-Harmonic Memory Networks for Graph Completion
+Code and documentation for Harmonic Memory Networks, a series of models for compositionally assembling representations of graph elements for knowledge base completion.

+Check out the paper @@@: